 - Vegetarian & Vegan Society

 Quad Catering ensure that there are daily vegetarian or vegan options on the menu.

 Drinking water is available for free in all our catering outlets and drinking water fountains are available throughout the campus.

 Staff and Student Engagement

-The Environmental & Sustainability Strategy includes a section on Staff and Student Engagement (Page 21).
+The Environmental Sustainability Strategy includes Staff and Student Engagement

-The University also has an institution wide Student Engagement Strategy, this is currently being reviewed and there have been three workshops in 2018 so far.
+The University also has an institution wide Student Engagement Strategy, this is currently being reviewed and there have been three workshops in 2018, the new strategy will be released in 2019.

 As part of the induction process each new staff member at the University receives an email which includes information on sustainability and they attend the ‘Lincoln Welcome’ which includes a presentation on the Estate and the ways they can help reduce the University’s carbon footprint.

 Our social media and internal communication channels allow the Environmental Sustainability team to effectively engage with staff and students about projects, events and initiatives.

-The University is developing a new programme for Education for Sustainable Development (ESD).
+The University is developing a new programme for Education for Sustainable Development (ESD), this is included within the Environmental Sustainability Strategy

 Over the last two years staff and students have also been invited to take part in the more informal learning environment: Carbon Conversations